MAPC/know-place-api/README.md

 ## Installation and Setup

-This is a Ruby on Rails app and uses a PostgreSQL database.
+This is a Ruby on Rails app and uses a PostgreSQL 9.4+ database.
 See Code for America's "HowTo" on Rails for more information on deploying and maintaining apps using Rails: https://github.com/codeforamerica/howto/blob/master/Rails.md

+This will not work with PostgreSQL 9.3 or lower, as they do not support the JSON functions needed for the SQL functions in this application to run.
+We intend to make it backwards-compatible, but have not yet addressed this.

 #### Get it!